 Chapter 9 Fire Protection and Life Safety Systems.
 Chapter 9 prescribes the minimum requirements for active systems of fire protection equipment to perform the functions of detecting a fire, alerting the occupants or fire department of a fire emergency, controlling smoke and controlling or extinguishing the fire.
 There are provisions relating to gas detection and associated alarms.
 Mass notification systems are also addressed.
 Generally, the requirements are based on the occupancy, the height and the area of the building, because these are the factors that most affect fire-fighting capabilities and the relative hazard of a specific building or portion thereof.
-This chapter parallels and is substantially duplicated in Chapter 9 of the International Building Code; however, this chapter also contains periodic testing criteria that are not contained in the IBC.
-In addition, the special fire protection system requirements based on use and occupancy found in Chapter 4 of the IBC are duplicated in Chapter 9 of the IFC as a user convenience.
-As with other chapters of the International Fire Code, Section 902 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+This chapter parallels and is substantially duplicated in Chapter 9 of the Building Code of New York State; however, this chapter also contains periodic testing criteria that are not contained in the IBC.
+In addition, the special fire protection system requirements based on use and occupancy found in Chapter 4 of the BCNYS are duplicated in Chapter 9 of the FCNYS as a user convenience.
+As with other chapters of the Fire Code of New York State, Section 902 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 10 Means of Egress.
 The general criteria set forth in Chapter 10 regulating the design of the means of egress are established as the primary method for protection of people in buildings by allowing timely relocation or evacuation of building occupants.
 Both prescriptive and performance language is utilized in this chapter to provide for a basic approach in the determination of a safe exiting system for all occupancies.
 It addresses all portions of the egress system (i.e., exit access, exits and exit discharge) and includes design requirements as well as provisions regulating individual components.
 The requirements detail the size, arrangement, number and protection of means of egress components.
 Functional and operational characteristics also are specified for the components that will permit their safe use without special knowledge or effort.
 The means of egress protection requirements work in coordination with other sections of the code, such as protection of vertical openings (see Chapter 7), interior finish (see Chapter 8), fire suppression and detection systems (see Chapter 9) and numerous others, all having an impact on life safety.
-Sections 1002 through 1030 duplicate text from Chapter 10 of the IBC; however, the IFC contains an additional Section 1031 on maintenance of the means of egress system in existing buildings.
-Retroactive minimum means of egress requirements for existing buildings are found in Chapter 11.
+Sections 1002 through 1030 duplicate text from Chapter 10 of the BCNYS; however, the FCNYS contains an additional Section 1031 on maintenance of the means of egress system in existing buildings.